rishabh01solanki/PixeLearner/README.md

     - A model update class takes in training data and a completion handler.
     - After updating, the updated model is saved and the context is refreshed to refer to the updated model.

-### Final Words

-PixeLearn stands at the intersection of vision-based machine learning and natural language processing, providing a seamless experience to users.
-As the application recognizes and learns more people, it becomes more adept, paving the way for numerous real-world applications.

 ### Future Scope:
 With the foundation in place, future versions can potentially integrate more complex ML models, offer cloud-based model updates, and perhaps even extend into AR/VR spaces.